westofengland-ca/weca_qgis_release_notes/README.md

 * OS MasterMap greenspace (seems superfluous)

 ###### Issues
-* slow initial project file loading time (approx. 2 minutes).
-This issue might be fixed in a QGIS software update (v3.32.0) later in June.
+* slow initial project file loading time (approx. 2-3 minutes).
+There is an official scheduled [fix](https://github.com/qgis/QGIS/pull/53112) for this issue in QGIS software update (v3.32.0), available on 26th June.
 Testing outcomes to be shared on GIS Teams group chat nearer the time.
-If successful, new QGIS software will be auto-installed on user laptops.
+If successful, new QGIS software will be auto-installed on user laptops, replacing current QGIS software v3.22.8.

 ## **Version 08** (November 2022)